jbrannst/insomnia2/README.md

 Mention that you could run our previous command and then quickly copy and paste it across but this wouldnt be scalable.
 We can use request chaining to solve for this.

-Change this to use request chaining to get the token in the Authorization Header by selecting **Response -> Body Attribute** (right clicking onfield with Bearer in it):
+Change this to use request chaining to get the token in the Authorization Header by selecting **Response -> Body Attribute** (right clicking on field with Bearer in it):

 ![Request Chaining](./docs/images/4-request-collections/s4-8.png "Request Chaining")